Once upon a time our band needed a device that can play pieces of music like background fills,

 - Available effects: chorus, reverb, moog-lowpass, wah (auto+lfo+pedal), limit/compress, vibrato, tremolo, panning and rotate

-- Next to that there is experimental support for playing SMF (StandardMidiFiles) - the usual *.mid files.
+- Support for playing SMF (StandardMidiFiles) - the usual *.mid files.

 This uses the sounds above.

 Next that there is experimental support for recording midi sequences.